matmaer/chezmoi-mousse/README.md

 Change directory into the `src` directory of the cloned repository.

-`cd chezmoi-mousse` `cd src`
+`cd chezmoi-mousse` and `cd src`

-The easiest way is to run with the app with `uv`, [install uv](https://docs.astral.sh/uv/getting-started/installation/) on your platform, an then run:
+The easiest way is to run with the app with `uv`, [install uv](https://docs.astral.sh/uv/getting-started/installation/) on your platform.
+Then in the chezmoi-mousse src directory, run:

 `uv run --no-dev --python 3.13 --with textual -m chezmoi_mousse`